jambuur/APEDSK99/README.md

 After (of course) I came up with the name APEDSK99 I realised that DSK emulation is just a first application.
 The APEDSK99 shield is actually a generic DSR interface to a substantial catalogue of available Arduino shields.

-Also, the Arduino has access to the 32K RAM expansion; this provides options for all sorts of fast data sharing between networked devices and the TI.
+Also, the Arduino has full access to the 32K RAM expansion; this provides options for all sorts of fast data sharing between networked devices and the TI.

 ### *Acknowledgements*